 I owe this experiment to Sophie, a sex-crazed Belgian nympho I shared a room with in Manila while the city was under a heavy typhoon, leaving us both stuck there for two days with dozens of small candles and no electricity.
 Frustrated with my sexual stamina, Sophie told me she never met a twenty-something man with such a low sex drive, causing me to rethink the efficiency of the vegan lifestyle I used to praise dogmatically.

-Fast forward back to Anilao.
+Fast forward to Anilao.

 Testosterone is the main anabolic hormone in the human body.
-Hypertrophy (muscle cells growth), hair growth, libido levels, bone density, aggression, dominance, physical strength – all those are directly affected by testosterone as you probably know.
+Hypertrophy (muscle cells growth), hair growth, libido levels, bone density, aggression, dominance, physical strength – all those are directly affected by testosterone as you know.
 It’s responsible for all traits characterized as ‘manly’.

 Men produce approximately ten times more testosterone than women, which is the reason why females can never gain manly amounts of muscle mass naturally.
 But don’t be fooled and think that testosterone is not important for women too – it is, very.
 Both sexes need it for a proper sexual and physical function.
 We men produce it mainly in our testicles while women in their ovaries.